willfore/cp_mgmt/README.md

 # Check Point Management - Elixir

-This wrapper makes use of the Check Point Web API available in R80.10 and above.
-Not all options from the API are available currently but I plan on adding them going forward.
+This is a very light wrapper to help simplify working with the Check Point Web API in R80.10 and above.
+Currently  not all options from the API are available but I plan on adding them going forward.

 ## Installation